 - Filter the number of documents, information and applications (based on someone’s role, device, location and more)

-Is this why MSPs choose to offer a workspace that supports Citrix?
+Is this why MSPs and VARs choose to offer a workspace that supports Citrix?

 Yes.
 Yes, it is.
 Managed Service Providers are focussed on delivering solutions to the end-users of their customers.
 And while it might be ideal to move 100% to the cloud, the truth is that most organisations aren’t there yet, and will not be for the coming years due to their current investments and IT environment.